robfallows/tunguska-meteor-simple-todos/README.md

 - `AUTO_EXIT=1`: Stops the `meteor` process when the tests finish and sets the return code if there are errors.
 - `SLIMERJSLAUNCHER=/opt/firefox58/firefox`: where to find the firefox 58 binary.
 - `meteor test`: run the `meteor` process in test mode.
-`--once`: ron once - don't watch for file changes.
+- `--once`: run once - don't watch for file changes.
-`--driver-package tunguska:meteor-testing`: use the `tunguska:meteor-testing` test runner.
+- `--driver-package tunguska:meteor-testing`: use the `tunguska:meteor-testing` test runner.

 There is an interaction between `AUTO_EXIT=1` and `--once`: